 Vidya Mave, MD, MPH

-Dr. Mave is a Research Associate faculty member at the Johns Hopkins Center for Clinical Global Health Education (CCGHE) and in the Johns Hopkins School of Medicine.
-She is Director and Clinical Research Site (CRS) Leader of the of the NIH-funded Baltimore-Washington-India HIV and Infectious Diseases Clinical Trials Unit (BWI-CTU), a collaborative research partnership in Pune, India that is part of the world’s largest HIV/TB therapeutic trials conducted by the AIDS Clinical Trials Group (ACTG) and the International Maternal Pediatric Adolescent AIDS Trials Network (IMPAACT)
+Dr. Mave is Co-Director of Johns Hopkins Center for Infectious Diseases in India.
+She is Associate Professor at the Johns Hopkins School of Medicine as well as Director and Clinical Research Site (CRS) Leader of the Johns Hopkins University Baltimore-India Clinical Trials Unit (JHUBI-CTU) in Pune, India.
+The CTU is a collaborative research partnership between BJGMC in Pune, India and Johns Hopkins School of Medicine that is part of the world’s largest HIV therapeutic trial networks (the AIDS Clinical Trials Group [ACTG] and the International Maternal Pediatric and Adolescent AIDS Clinical Trial Network [IMPAACT]).

-Dr. Mave has more than 12 years of combined experience in clinical practice, education and research in infectious diseases and has published over 20 peer-reviewed research publications.
-Following a short tenure as Assistant Professor of Infectious Diseases at Tulane University School of Medicine, Dr. Mave joined the Johns Hopkins CCGHE.
-She now coordinates all clinical research activities at the BWI-CTU, which conducts phase I, II, and III clinical trials of therapeutic drug interventions for HIV and co-morbid infections, including TB and hepatitis, in adults (including pregnant women) and children.
-Her research interests include the epidemiology of latent TB infection among pregnant women, the role of Vitamin D levels in pediatric TB infection and patterns of TB drug resistance in Pune.
-In addition, Dr. Mave has mentored more than 16 pre- and postdoctoral trainees from Hopkins and is available to mentor trainees participating in the BJGMC-JHU HIV-TB Fogarty Research Training Program.
+Dr. Mave has more than 20 years of experience in clinical practice, education, and research in infectious diseases and has published more than 100 peer-reviewed research articles.
+Following a short tenure as Assistant Professor of Infectious Diseases at Tulane University School of Medicine, Dr. Mave joined Johns Hopkins in 2010.
+She now leads and coordinates all clinical research activities for the JHUBI-CTU, which conducts phase I, II, and III clinical trials of therapeutic drug interventions for HIV and co-morbid infections, including TB and hepatitis, in adults (including pregnant women) and children.
+Dr. Mave’s research interests include TB clinical trials (of vaccines and new and re-purposed drugs) to optimize treatment outcomes; comorbidities (including diabetes, HIV), and the use of novel tools (Hair PK, whole genome sequencing, host biomarkers) to study TB treatment outcomes; and assessing best implementation strategies in programmatic settings.
+In addition, Dr. Mave has mentored more than 20 pre- and postdoctoral trainees from Johns Hopkins.
+She is Vice-Chair of ACTG TB scientific committee.
+She is Protocol Chair of ACTG’s first TB meningitis trial and Protocol Vice Chair of ACTG’s first TB vaccine (ID-93) therapeutic trial.

-Dr. Mave received a MBBS in medicine from Karnatak University, Dhjarwad, India, and a Master of Public Health degree from Tulane University.
-She completed her internal medicine training at St. Barnabas Hospital in New York followed by a post-doctoral fellowship in infectious diseases at Tulane University and Long Island Jewish Medical Center.
+Dr. Mave received an MD in medicine from Karnatak University, Dharwad, India, and an MPH from Tulane University.
+She completed her internal medicine training at St. Barnabas Hospital in New York, followed by a post-doctoral fellowship in infectious diseases at Tulane University and Long Island Jewish Medical Center.
 Dr. Mave is board certified in internal medicine and infectious diseases by the American Board of Internal Medicine.